spree/spree/guides/content/developer/tutorials/extensions_tutorial.md

 Now we need to extend `Spree::HomeController` and add an action that selects "on sale" products.

+***
+Note for the sake of this example that `Spree::HomeController` is only included in spree_frontend so you need to make it a dependency on your extensions *.gemspec file.
+***

 Make sure you are in the `spree_simple_sales` root directory and run the following command to create the directory structure for our controller decorator:

 ```bash